 Accommodation in Yemen is available in the cities but outside the city, the tourist rooms are equipped with only a few basic facilities.
 There is: a mattress spread on the floor and water supply in the bathrooms.
-In fact, the bathrooms are shared by many people since the rooms are likely not to be self-contained.
-Sana’a, the capital city has many star hotels like Sheraton, Movenpick and Hilton Hotel.
+The bathrooms are shared by many people since the rooms are likely not to be self-contained.
+Sana’a, the capital city has many star hotels like Sheraton, Movenpick, and Hilton Hotel.